Basque Auxiliary Navy: History

-The Basque auxiliary navy became a player in a series of conflicts between the Spanish Republic and Nazi Germany, when in December 1936 the German freighters Pluto and Palos were captured by the armed trawler Bizcaia.
+The Basque auxiliary navy became a player in a series of maritime incidents between the Spanish Republic and Nazi Germany, when in December 1936 the German freighters Pluto and Palos were captured by the armed trawler Bizcaia.
 Pluto was released, but the Palos, which was carrying military supplies to the rebels, was taken to Bilbao, where her cargo was confiscated.

 The largest engagement involving the Basque navy was the Battle of Cape Machichaco, on 5 March 1937, when four naval trawlers escorting the transport ship Galdames.
 The armed trawlers Bizcaia, Gipuzkoa, Donostia and Nabarra tried to lure the rebel heavy cruiser to a point within firing range of the coastal batteries.
-The operation was unsuccessful, ending with the sinking of Nabarra, the Gipuzkoa with her bridge shot way, and the other two trawlers scattered.
+The operation was unsuccessful, ending with the sinking of Nabarra, Gipuzkoa's bridge shot way, and the other two trawlers scattered.
 The transport was eventually captured by Canarias.
 Gipuzkoa finally arrived at Portugalete in flames and Bizcaia headed for Bermeo, where she met the Estonian merchantman Yorbrook, previously captured by the Canarias, and forced her to make port.
 Donostia sought shelter in France.

 On 1 May 1937, Donostia, Bizcaia and Gipuzkoa shelled the port of Bermeo, which had fallen to Italian Fascist troops the day before.

 The Basque Auxiliary Navy was still operational after the fall of Bilbao in June 1937, moving away from Basque waters and setting its base in Santoña and Santander.
 Later, as the republic also lost those harbors, it operated off Asturias, the last Republican province in North-West Spain.
 Finally, following the occupation of Asturias by the Francoist armies in October 1937, the Basque Auxiliary Navy ceased its operations.
 Some Basque sailors became prisoners, but most of them were able to reach France.